yaohuang2005/TLVServer/README.md

 ## To be improved:
-add a session layer by monitoring client fd, and creating a thread task to send heartbeat to client fd based on its inactivated duration
+add a session level by monitoring client fd, inactivated duration, and creating a thread task to send heartbeat to client fd based on idle duration

+raplace Boost thread with c++11 concurrency repalce epool with libevent

 ## build and test step: (on Centos-6.4 x86-64 box)